H. L. Mencken: Early life and education

 He began his primary education in the mid-1880s at Professor Knapp's School on the east side of Holliday Street between East Lexington and Fayette Streets, next to the Holliday Street Theatre and across from the newly constructed Baltimore City Hall.
 The site today is the War Memorial and City Hall Plaza laid out in 1926 in memory of World War I dead.
 At 15, in June 1896, he graduated as valedictorian from the Baltimore Polytechnic Institute, at the time a males-only mathematics, technical and science-oriented public high school.

 He worked for three years in his father's cigar factory.
 He disliked the work, especially the sales aspect of it, and resolved to leave, with or without his father's blessing.
-In early 1898 he took a writing class at the Cosmopolitan University, a free correspondence school.
+In early 1898 he took a writing class at the Cosmopolitan University, a free correspondence school established by The Cosmopolitan magazine.
 This was to be the entirety of Mencken's formal post-secondary education in journalism, or in any other subject.
 Upon his father's death a few days after Christmas in the same year, the business passed to his uncle, and Mencken was free to pursue his career in journalism.
 He applied in February 1899 to the Morning Herald newspaper (which became the Baltimore Morning Herald in 1900) and was hired part-time, but still kept his position at the factory for a few months.
 In June he was hired as a full-time reporter.